Terms of Engagement

-- your instructions are complete and accurately describe our role
+- your instructions are complete and accurately describe our role;

-- the matter will proceed and be completed in the manner anticipated in your instructions and within any indicated, or a normal, timeframe
+- the matter will proceed and be completed in the manner anticipated in your instructions and within any indicated, or a normal, timeframe;

-- you will provide any information or instructions we require to do our work in a timely and efficient manner
+- you will provide any information or instructions we require to do our work in a timely and efficient manner;

-- no unforeseen impediments will arise and require additional work
+- no unforeseen impediments will arise and require additional work;

-- all parties and other advisers involved in the matter will be co-operative and will not be unreasonable, and
+- all parties and other advisers involved in the matter will be co-operative and will not be unreasonable; and

-• any third party or regulatory consents or approvals will be given in a timely manner and will not involve protracted negotiations.
+- any third party or regulatory consents or approvals will be given in a timely manner and will not involve protracted negotiations.

 Unless specified, GST and disbursements are excluded from any estimate or quotation.
 Any breakdown of costs we provide to support our estimate or quotation is indicative only and we can adjust any component of such breakdown.

-Regular billing gives both you and us better ability to manage costs of legal work.
+Invoicing: Regular billing gives both you and us better ability to manage costs of legal work.
 Unless the matter is likely to be resolved quickly, we will send you interim invoices.
 These will usually be sent monthly or on the completion of a matter, and are payable within 14 days of receipt unless alternative arrangements have been made with us.
 Where we do not receive payment by that date, we may do any or all of the following:

-(a) cease to do any further work for you;
+- cease to do any further work for you;

-(c) charge you interest at the rate of 5% per annum above our principal banker’s usual lending rate, compounding monthly.
+- charge you interest at the rate of 5% per annum above our principal banker’s usual lending rate, compounding monthly.